mafgit/simple-express-generator/readme.md

 🚀 Simple, lightweight & Fast

-📁 Generate folders and install dependencies with just one command
+📁 Generate folders and specify dependencies using just one command

 ⚙️ Allows configuration